Call Today to Get Started With Your Visa!

 • Be physically present in the United States, American Samoa, the Commonwealth of the Northern Mariana Islands, or at a port of entry due to trafficking or participation in investigative or judicial processes associated with an act or perpetrator of trafficking;

-• Be compliant with all reasonable requests from law enforcement to assist them in the investigation or prosecution of human trafficking, unless the human trafficking victim is under the age 18 at any instance of trafficking or has physical or psychological trauma caused by the trafficking that makes them unable to cooperate;
+• Be compliant with all reasonable requests from law enforcement to assist them in the investigation or prosecution of human trafficking, unless the human trafficking victim is under the age of 18 at any instance of trafficking or has physical or psychological trauma caused by the trafficking that makes them unable to cooperate;

 • Be admissible to the United States, or receive a waiver to admissibility by filing Form I-192, Application for Advance Permission to Enter as a Nonimmigrant;